 Pancetta, Kale, and Parmesan Frittata

-Frittatas really are fast food.
+Frittatas truly are fast food.
 A quick saute, five minutes in the oven, and you have a great meal.
 They are flexible, too.
 Don’t have kale?
 Use broccoli, spinach or Swiss chard.
 No Parmesan?
-Add cheddar or asiago in its place.
+Add cheddar or Asiago in its place.
 Bacon or prosciutto could replace the pancetta, or eliminate it entirely for a vegetarian option.

 For a completely different spin, create an antipasto platter by cutting the frittata into bite-size pieces.
 Serve on a platter along with your favorite cured meats, cheeses, marinated artichokes, red peppers, mushrooms, and toasted crostini.
 This would be a crowd-pleaser at any party–colorful and most delicious!

-1/3 cup freshly grated Parmesan (more for garnish, if desired)
+- 1/3 cup Sargento Shredded Parmesan Cheese (more for garnish, if desired)

-Preheat oven to 425 degrees.
-In a medium bowl, whisk together the eggs, milk, and a pinch of salt and pepper.
+- Preheat the oven to 425 degrees F. In a medium bowl, whisk together the eggs, milk, and a pinch or two of salt and pepper.
 Set aside.

 - In a 10-inch non-stick frying pan, cook the pancetta over medium heat until it starts to brown, about 2-3 minutes.
 Add the kale stems and onion and cook, stirring occasionally, until tender, 2-4 minutes more.
 Add the kale leaves and another pinch of salt and pepper, cover, and cook until leaves begin to wilt, about 2 minutes.